-- 12. If either vehicle is equipped with battery disconnects, ensure that they are in the ON position. - 13.
-Start the vehicle that has the good battery first. - Let it run for 5 minutes. - 14.
+- If either vehicle is equipped with battery disconnects, ensure that they are in the ON position. - Start the vehicle that has the good battery first. - Let it run for 5 minutes, or - If charging a system containing an Engine Start Module (ESM), let it run for 15 minutes.
+Briefly pressing the Push-to-Test button on the ESM will indicate the ESM's charge state.
+When the status LED presents a solid green light the ESM is sufficiently charged. - 14.
 Start the vehicle that has the discharged (dead) battery.